tidota/hello-world/README.md

 # What is this?

 This is just for my personal practice.
-I leave some notes so that I can review them in case I forget some commands to use git (and some other stuff).
+I left some notes so that I can review them in case I forget some commands to use git (and maybe some other stuff).
+Although most of the parts including the diagrams are now trifling to me, I hope they can be helpful to understand git for some of you who are starting to learn it.

 # Diagrams
 Some parts could be incomplete and even wrong.
 Don't trust me...